UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. note::

-         This is not implimented at the moment.
+         This is not implemented at the moment.
+(Removed when switching from Sumo to Bullet)

    .. method:: applyImpulse(point, impulse[, local])